eyza-cod2/zpam3/README.md

 ## Known bugs
  - When quick messages menu is opened, auto-recording will not start (its not able to close quick messages menu via pam)
  - You cannot take screenshot of new scoreboard via F12 (in menu binds are not working)
+ - When you spawn a bot in strat, this bot will occupy player slot on server even if the bot is kicked; server restart is needed then

 <br>
 <br>

 ## Troubleshooting
 ### Error "zPAM is not installed correctly"
-#### Iwd file zpam320.iwd must be installed in main folder. (fs_game)
+#### Iwd file zpam321.iwd must be installed in main folder. (fs_game)
- - From version 3.20, all iwd files have to be installed in main folder.
+ - From version 3.21, all iwd files have to be installed in main folder.
 This is because of bug that cvars / settings changed in game are not saved into the config when running a game with fs_game set.
 Make sure cvar /fs_game is empty and iwd files are placed in main folder.

 #### Error while getting loaded iwd files.
 Make sure iwd files does not contains spaces.
 - PAM was not able to parse loaded iwd files.
 Some of the iwd files have probably name with spaces.

-#### Iwd file mp_toujane_fix_v1.iwd must be installed in main folder<br>Iwd file mp_burgundy_fix_v1.iwd must be installed in main folder
+#### Iwd file mp_toujane_fix_v2.iwd must be installed in main folder<br>Iwd file mp_burgundy_fix_v1.iwd must be installed in main folder
 - From version 3.20, fixed versions of some maps are available.
 PAM is forcing to include these files to make sure maps are available on every server.

 ####  WWW downloading must be enabled.
 Set sv_wwwDownload and sv_wwwBaseURL
 - You have to enable www downloading via cvar /sv_wwwDownload 1 and specify a download url via cvar /sv_wwwBaseURL "url".
-- If you dont have any url, you can use /sv_wwwBaseURL "http://cod2x.me/zpam320"
+- If you dont have any url, you can use /sv_wwwBaseURL "http://cod2x.me/zpam321"
 - This is to make sure fixed maps are downloaded in fast way for players

-####  Old pam detected in main folder.
-Delete following iwd file:
+####  Old pam / maps detected in main folder.
+Delete iwd file you see above.
-- Your main folder contains also a other versions of pam.
-Delete all .iwd files with prefix "zpam".
+- Your main folder contains also a other versions of pam or maps.
+Delete all .iwd files that the game prints on screen.